igor-dimi/PF-JVM/README.md

 # PF-JVM
 Programming for JVM - Joshua Engel, Book Workthrough.

-Contains source code for the exercises from the book - written in Oolong, an assembly language for the JVM similar to Jasmin.
+Contains the sourcecode of the exercises - written in Oolong, an assembly language for the JVM, similar to Jasmin.